northeastern-rc/rc-public-documentation/docs/source/03_hardware/01_hardware_overview.md

 You can add these same flags as an additional line in your `sbatch` script via (`#SBATCH --constraint=haswell`)

 :::{note}
 Using the --constraint flag can mean that you will wait longer for your job to start, as the scheduler (Slurm) will need to find and allocate the appropriate hardware that you have specified for your job.
-For more information about running jobs, see {ref}`using_slurm`.
+For more information about running jobs, see {ref}`using-slurm`.
 Finally, at this time only the OR operator `|` is supported when using `--constraint`.
 :::